 I think it’s a thought or a desire for many women to look at the New Year as an opportunity to lose the mom bod and get fit, lose weight, bounce back, or achieve their pre-baby bod once again.
-And for some, it’s a straight up mission.
-New gym memberships, diet plans, protein powders, and step trackers galore.
+And for some, it’s a straight-up mission—new gym memberships, diet plans, protein powders, and step trackers galore.

-Let’s pick “healthy” instead of “ideal”
+Let’s pick “healthy” instead of “ideal.”

-In turn, doing these things then encouraged me to pick up things that would give me the opposite effect of the way my body used to feel.
+In turn, doing these things then encouraged me to pick up something that would give me the opposite effect of the way my body used to feel.
 When I feel tired, I put on my Nike’s and walk a mile on the treadmill.
 When I feel bloated, I do a gentle cleanse.
 When I feel emotional, I diffuse and apply essential oils anywhere and everywhere.

-Notice how the good things I picked up – they were simply a result of the things I cut out of my life that weren’t serving me at all.
-When our motives change from “ideal” to “healthy,” positive things just start falling into place.
+Notice how the good things I picked up – they were simply a result of the things that I cut out of my life that weren’t serving me at all.
+When our motives change from “ideal” to “healthy,” positive things start falling into place.

-Let’s find empowerment in the visible changes
+Let’s find empowerment in the visible changes.

 Our stomachs?
 Loose-goosey wrinkly galore.